 So, which location should you choose?

 The answer depends on where the majority of your visitors are from.
 If they are from America, choose Michigan or Arizona.
+If they are from Europe, choose Amsterdam.
 Or, if they are from Asia, choose Singapore.
 Choosing a closer location helps to reduce network latency.

 A2 Hosting does not provide a built-in CDN.
 So, you can integrate a CDN yourself, which reduces the latency further.